-The Department of Natural Resources, Mines and Energy (DNRME) has engaged Quality Innovation Performance (QIP) to deliver accreditation services for medical providers that offer services to Queensland coal mine workers.
+The Resources Safety & Health Queensland (RSHQ) has engaged Quality Innovation Performance (QIP) to deliver accreditation services for medical providers that offer services to Queensland coal mine workers.

 The accreditation requirements are set out on the QIP website.
 To achieve accreditation, spirometry training courses offered by providers must meet the Thoracic Society of Australia and New Zealand (TSANZ) Standards for Spirometry Training Courses (PDF, 280KB).
 Training providers are also required to meet additional quality standards relating to the organisation to ensure the delivery of quality training and assessment services.

-Your courses must hold a current accreditation with QIP to be approved by DNRME.
+Your courses must hold a current accreditation with QIP to be approved by RSHQ.

 Part B – Fit and proper